-Students practice navigating through the National Electrical Code standards as they learn code and trade terminology and the minimum code requirements for such topics as switching, conductor sizing, overcurrent protection, box fill, voltage drop, grounding and bonding, and wiring methods.
+3 Class Hours 2 Lab Hours 4 Quarter Credit Hours Students practice navigating through the National Electrical Code (NEC) standards as they learn code and trade terminology and the minimum code requirements for such topics as switching, conductor sizing, overcurrent protection, box fill, voltage drop, grounding and bonding, and wiring methods.
 Individual state amendments to the Code are also studied.
 Students diagram basic electrical branch circuits in variety of configurations.
+The students practice wiring techniques which will include mounting and wiring boxes and installing receptacles, lights and switches using non-metallic sheathed cable and metallic-sheathed cable.
+Safe work practices are emphasized as part of preparation to enter the workforce.